WORKING TOGETHER TO END SEXUAL VIOLENCE

 In spring 2021, we made the decision to close our Parry Sound office, after learning we had more client involvement in the region by making a switch to virtual appointments and groups.
 We still continue to work with Parry Sound clients, so contact us if you wish some support or have a question?
 We will plan some in person events in the upcoming year as well.

 Call our land line 705 646-2122 OR 1 800 406-1268

 Text Linda our intake worker at 705 394-4089 if you'd like to connect with us for the first time.

 Leave a message and we will return your call in 1-2 business days.

 New! - Safe Support Chat

 We are now offering an online chat service.
 You will be able to chat with a counselor, anonymously.
 We don't know your IP address or URL - chat safely with one of our counsellors.
 Click the floating chat link to find out more.
-Hours are being increased but presently are Mon. and Thurs.
-2-5pm and Fridays 7-10 pm.
+Hours are increased every day and most evenings!
+We are here for you!